project-ocre/project-ocre.github.io/docs/board-support/ST/NUCLEO-H723ZG/index.md

 ---

-## Flashing the Firmware
+## Building and Flashing the Ocre Runtime.

-To flash the Ocre runtime, please follow the steps in the [Using a Physical Device](../../../quickstart/firmware/hardware) section found in the [Building and Flashing the Ocre Runtime](../../../quickstart/firmware) guide.
+To build and flash the Ocre runtime to your board, please follow the steps in the [Using a Physical Device](../../../quickstart/firmware/hardware) section found in the [Building and Flashing the Ocre Runtime](../../../quickstart/firmware) guide.

 {: .note}
 Be sure to use `nucleo_h723zg` as your board name.

+{: .warning}
+For some reason, the *Nucleo-H723ZG* board does not use *STM32CubeProgrammer* as the default runner (flashing utility).
+Instead, it uses `openocd` and it is recommended to install that for default functionality.
+Otherwise, you can simply run `west flash --runner=stm32cubeprogrammer` if you'd like to flash the board using *STM32CubeProgrammer*.

 ---